Skip to content

 Quality and clarity of communication: Evaluate the effectiveness of the organization’s communication in providing clear and relevant information to candidates.

-Availability of feedback on application status: Determine if candidates receive timely updates on the status of their application and if feedback is provided upon request or at the conclusion of the process.
+Availability of feedback on application status: Determine if candidates receive timely updates on the status of their application and if feedback is provided upon request or after the process.

 5. Interview process